stephceraso/designpedagogy/conclusions.md

 We want to suggest that one way our field might contribute to improving the inclusivity of design spaces is to bring design approaches to a general education student population.
 Pavesich’s class in the Studio Collaborative, for example, is an introduction to rhetoric course that satisfies a general education requirement.
 The students in this class, that is, are not yet segregated by historical patterns of major or specialization.
 Students -- of all backgrounds -- simply sign up and find themselves immersed in a design experience.
 We believe that by infusing design approaches into general education classes such as First Year Writing in a range of different institutional contexts, our field can begin the work of breaking down the historical exclusivity of these modes of work and workspaces.

-Designing Future(s)
+Future Designs?

 After doing this research, we were struck most by the fact that many instructors of writing and rhetoric already embrace some aspects—to some degree—of the design pedagogy we have laid out.
 What we hope this work amplifies, however, is the need for more deliberate, explicit, integrated studio approaches in our field.
 The case studies (and accompanying media and materials) we have provided offer examples of how design approaches have worked successfully outside of the humanities.

-Something about how rhet/comp can contribute to design pedagogy as well (perhaps with our pedagogical expertise?)
+We see design pedagogy as one useful response to the questions raised by postprocess theory.
+Design pedagogy pulls together a number of threads from scholarship in our field--ecology, affect, materiality, public writing, etc.--and makes space for those threads in the classroom in dynamic ways. perhaps pull in Cooper quote [Boyle's CE article: nudging 538]; see if I can echo any language from the introduction